egel-lang/egel/README.md

 If you set up your system correctly, you can run any of them with the command `egel example.eg`.

-Egel doesn't provide command line editing.
-You might want to wrap it with the command `alias egel="rlwrap egel"`.
+The interpreter doesn't provide command line editing, you might want to wrap it with the command `alias egel="rlwrap egel"`.

 Disclaimer